RocketCommunicationsInc/astro-components/src/components/rux-progress/README.md

 | `label`  | Boolean | false   | no       | Displays a text based representation of progress as a percentage.
 Progress values should be between 1 and 100.                               |

 ## Basic HTML Usage
+Progress styling is also included in the standard Astro CSS library for use in projects that don’t support Web Components.

 ### 1. Include the Astro UXDS CSS file